uPortal-Attic/uportal-home/docs/apereo-incubation.md

 ### 4.6 Release planning

 Releases come together organically.
-They're simply the changes from the accepted Pull Requests since the prior release, with Semantic Versioning observed.
+They're the changes from the accepted Pull Requests since the prior release, with Semantic Versioning observed.

 Next actions: